-One thing you’d have to accept as a sewer is that sewing machine issues are inevitable.
-If you’re using a Singer sewing machine especially, one problem you may encounter is the bobbin holder coming out.
+One thing you’d have to accept as a sewer is that machine issues are inevitable.
+If you’re using a Singer machine especially, one problem you may encounter is the bobbin holder coming out.

 It may seem complicated, but it’s totally fixable.
 Having had my fair share of mishaps involving the bobbin holder in the past, I’ll be sharing my top solution in this article.